SyanahWynn/2019-EEGMEMWORD/README.md

 The experimental design was created and used in PsychoPy (v1.80).
 Input files are needed to input the stimuli, which are not added here.

 # Data Analysis script
 Here you will find the analysis script used to process the data for subsequent statistical tests.
 This version is an adjusted version of the script, which is altered after the publication to improve readability.
 The ROC toolbox for MATLAB (Koen et al. 2016) is needed to get d-prime, and familiarity & recollection estimates.
+Additionally, the time-frequency script has been altered after publication, to run additional analyses, so may not completely correspond to the paper anymore.
+Start with the "Main_analyses.m" script, all the other scripts will be called from this one.